National Museum Of Singapore: Inspiring Journey Through Time

 • 1st and 3rd Thursdays of each month: 9 AM to 12 PM

-Besides, the Nationa Museum of Singapore offers Virtual Exhibitions: ‘Every Body Plays a Part’ and ‘An Old New World: Digital Edition.’
+Besides, the museum offers Virtual Exhibitions: ‘Every Body Plays a Part’ and ‘An Old New World: Digital Edition.’
 Yes, you can enjoy an exciting and educational virtual tour of the museum anywhere and anytime.
-So, if you are trying to decide what to do today or this weekend in Singapore without even leaving your home, why don’t you take a virtual tour of the National Museum of Singapore?
+So, if you are trying to decide what to do today or this weekend in Singapore without even leaving your home, why don’t you take a virtual tour of the museum?

 Where is the National Museum of Singapore?

-National Museum of Singapore Address: 93 Stamford Rd, Singapore 178897
+National Museum of Singapore Location: 93 Stamford Rd, Singapore 178897

 How to get to the National Museum of Singapore?